Summary

 Notable Quotes

-"Knowledge isn't created in isolation anymore.
-We need to integrate insights across disciplines."
+"Knowledge just isn’t created in isolation anymore."

 More Videos